 Championing the Value and Power of Literacy for Children and Adults Across the Globe

-The motive behind International Literacy Day is to assist the world community in encouraging literacy as a tool for empowering individuals and communities, and the current focus and objective is for all youth and a large percentage of adults, both men and women, to attain literacy and numeracy by 2030.
+The motive behind the celebration of International Literacy Day is to assist the world community in encouraging literacy as an essential skill and tool for empowering individuals and communities.
+The current focus and objective is for all youth and a large percentage of adults, both men and women, to attain literacy and numeracy by 2030.

 The Passion and Power of Literacy